Cambridge-ICCS/FTorch/examples/1_SimpleNet/README.md

 cmake --build .
 ```

+(Note that you can choose the Fortran compiler with the `-DCMAKE_Fortran_COMPILER` flag, i.e., to match
+the Fortran compiler that was used to build your install of FTorch if the default found by CMake is
+different.)

 To run the compiled code calling the saved SimpleNet TorchScript from Fortran run the
 executable with an argument of the saved model file:
 ```